 Why Trust The Spruce Eats?

-The Spruce Eats writer Annelies Zijderveld has worked in the tea industry for over a decade, traveling across the United States, pouring tea at food and wine festivals, and connecting with tea drinkers at tradeshows.
+Annelies Zijderveld has worked in the tea industry for over a decade, traveling across the United States, pouring tea at food and wine festivals, and connecting with tea drinkers at tradeshows.
 During that time, she has tasted and tested a dizzying array of teas and built her own arsenal of only the most necessary tea accessories, figuring out everything from which loose tea infusers worked best and also understanding that when it comes to tea blends, what a person prefers comes down to their palate and what tastes good to them.
-She also wrote a cookbook about cooking with tea, inspired by the ease chefs brought to tea as an ingredient—thinking home cooks would love getting in on that idea, too.
+She is the author of Steeped: Recipes Infused with Tea, a Los Angeles Times Favorite New Cookbook of the Year.